Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 Expected:

 The leaves visualiser page appears when you select the 'Leaves Visualiser' radio button and shows the relevant content.
 The difference between average and variability image appears when you select the check box.
 The differences between average infected leaves and average healthy leaves image appears when you select the check box.
-The image montage appears when you select the check box and then select 'Create montage'. the image montage shows healthy leaves when you select 'healthy' in the drop down, and shows infected leaves when you select 'powdery_milkdew' in the drop down.
+The image montage appears when you select the check box and then select 'Create montage'. the image montage shows healthy leaves when you select 'healthy' in the drop down, and shows infected leaves when you select 'powdery_mildew' in the drop down.
 The image montage is randomised and shows different images each time you select 'Create montage'.

 Actual:

 The leaves visualiser page appeared when I selected the 'Leaves Visualiser' radio button and showed the relevant content.
 The difference between average and variability image appeared when I selected the check box.
 The differences between average infected leaves and average healthy leaves image appeared when I selected the check box.
 The image montage appeared when I selected the check box and then selected 'Create montage'.
-The image montage showed healthy leaves when I selected 'healthy' in the drop down, and showed infected leaves when I selected 'powdery_milkdew' in the drop down.
-The image montage is randomised and showed different images each time I selected 'Create montage'.
+The image montage showed healthy leaves when I selected 'healthy' in the drop down, and showed infected leaves when I selected 'powdery_mildew' in the drop down.
+The image montage was randomised and showed different images each time I selected 'Create montage'.

 <hr>